-The astrophysics division studies physical processes in stars, galaxies, planets, the Solar System and the universe as a whole, as well as doing research and development of instrumentation that can be used to observe these objects.
+The Division for Astrophysics and Atmospheric Physics studies physical processes in stars, galaxies, planets, the Solar System and the universe as a whole, as well as doing research and development of instrumentation that can be used to observe these objects.
+We also study the Earth's atmosphere, where Earth meets space, and the interactions that occur there.

-The astrophysics division studies physical processes in stars, galaxies, galaxy clusters and the universe as a whole, as well as doing research and development of instrumentation that can be used to observe these objects.
+The Division for Astrophysics and Astomospheric Physics studies physical processes in stars, galaxies, galaxy clusters and the universe as a whole, as well as doing research and development of instrumentation that can be used to observe these objects.
+We also study our atmosphere, where Earth meets space, and the complex interactions that occur there.

 Research is concentrated in a handful of main areas: